fcorbelli/zpaqfranz/README.md

 QNAP NAS TS-431P3 (Annapurna AL314) gcc 7.4.0
 g++ -Dunix zpaqfranz.cpp  -pthread -o zpaqfranz -Wno-psabi

+Fedora 34 gcc 11.2.1
+Typically you will need some library (out of a fresh Fedora box) sudo dnf install glibc-static libstdc++-static -y;
+Then you can compile, via Makefile or "by hand"
+(do not forget... sudo!)

 CentoOS
 Please note: "Red Hat discourages the use of static linking for security reasons.